 The wrapping will allow the meat to baste with a modest liquid to create tenderness.
 Lay out aluminum foil (or use a foil pan).
 Squeeze out some agave nectar or honey and butter chunks on the foil.
 Feel free to add some of the spritz liquid too.
 Then enclose the ribs in a tight foil pouch and place meat side down your cooker.
 Over the two hours it will steam and baste in the liquid creating that soft texture.

-At two hours remove the foil: you’ll see that the bone in the rib is showing more.
-This is where that butter and agave you used basted the ribs and added a ton of flavor.
+At the end of those two hours, remove the foil: you’ll see that the bone in the rib is showing more.
+This is where that butter and agave you used basted the smoked ribs and added a ton of flavor.

 1 – The last hour is unwrapped

 Here the focus is on that last flavor element — The sauce or glaze.
-Remove ribs from foil or simply open the foil and cooked unwrapped.
+Remove the smoked ribs from the foil, or simply open the foil and cooked unwrapped, for the remaining time.

-Brush your favorite sauce onto the ribs for maximum flavor (but don’t add too much!) just when you unwrap.
-You are still trying to taste the meat and smokiness, so don’t overdo it).
+Brush your favorite sauce onto the ribs for maximum flavor (but don’t add too much!) just when you unwrap (you are still trying to taste the meat and smokiness, so don’t overdo it).

 You know it’s done when you can wiggle the bones and they are slightly able to come out with a tug.
 Technically if the bones just fall out, that indicates that the meat is overcooked.
 Yes, some of you may like fall off the bone and that’s ok too.
 But hey, this style is all about home cooking versus a professional competition (so you cook what YOU like!) 🙂

 You can modify the times on this method, but try to keep to the six-hour limit.

 Want more smoke?
 Go from a 3-2-1 method to a 4-1-1.
-The key is not that the 3-2-1 method is the only one, it’s really about your style, and if you are competing you may leverage the method due to consistency.
+The key is not that the 3-2-1 method is the only one, it’s really about finding a style that works for you.

-After you pull the ribs off the smoker at home – serve and enjoy!
+After you pull the ribs off the smoker – slice, serve, and enjoy!
 Want a simple rib without the sauce?
 Just rub with salt and pepper and for the last hour skip the sauce step.

 For this style of ribs I’m looking for a wine that can stand up to the sweet and spicy flavors from the BBQ sauce and dry rub, yet not overpower the gorgeous smoke flavors from the tender meat.
 For something with great flavor, but not too overpowering, I like bolder red wines that aren’t too high in tannin, like Syrah, Malbec, Merlot, or Zinfandel.
 I tend to lean towards reds from Washington State when we do ribs.